What can I do at home to recover from the flu?

 Flu symptoms generally begin about one or two days after your exposure to the virus and may seem to hit you suddenly.
 Among healthy people, flu symptoms vary in severity.
 Signs and symptoms range from a sore throat and runny nose to fever, chills and muscle aches.

 Flu symptoms can make you feel awful, but if you're otherwise healthy, younger than age 65 and not pregnant, you can generally take care of yourself at home rather than going to your doctor.
 Try these remedies:

 - Take acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) to reduce fever and muscle aches.
-Don't give products containing aspirin to children or young adults recovering from chickenpox or flu-like symptoms, as these drugs have been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.
+Don't give products containing aspirin to children or teens recovering from chickenpox or flu-like symptoms, as these drugs have been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Drink clear fluids, such as water, broth or sports drinks.

 - The flu: What to do if you get sick.
 Centers for Disease Control and Prevention. http://www.cdc.gov/flu/takingcare.htm.
-Accessed July 11, 2013.
+Accessed Feb.
+25, 2016.

 - Zachary KC.
-Treatment of seasonal influenza in adults. http://www.uptodate.com/home.
-Accessed July 11, 2013.
+Treatment of seasonal influenza in adults. https://www.uptodate.com/contents/search.
+Accessed March 25, 2019.

 - How flu spreads.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/about/disease/spread.htm.
 Accessed March 25, 2019.